decorative image for blog on php vulnerabilities

 Critical

-NIST provides a calculator for determining the score / severity of vulnerabilities.
+NIST provides a calculator for determining the score / severity of PHP vulnerabilities.
 These scores are determined based on a number of vectors, including attack vector, attack complexity, privileges required, user interaction, scope, confidentiality impact, integrity impact, and availability impact.
 There are other defined characteristics for temporal and environmental scores, as well.

 cvss score calculator example